MIN READ 3 Minutes

 Cross Screen Media and Advertising Analytics estimates the digital video ad market for politics at $1.6 billion, representing a 116% increase since 2018.
 Most placements will be bought programmatically, with 82.% of US digital video ad spending forecast to be transacted in automated channels next year, according to eMarketer.
 But, this doesn’t tell the whole story.
 Just as earlier elections revolutionized the market’s approach to social media advertising just as use of the platforms was exploding, this election cycle will see new innovations in digital video as it surges in popularity.

 Social platforms may be introducing measures to limit problematic political messages, but plenty of opportunities exist for political advertisers to effectively reach rapidly growing digital video audiences.
-Brands and viewers alike will be approaching election 2020 with a new set of tools at their fingertips and which will test the concept of digital advertising in several ways.
+Brands and viewers alike will be approaching election 2020 with a new set of tools at their fingertips and which will test the concept of digital political advertising on Google in several ways.

 The Emergence of New Quality and Suitability Approaches